Hidden-Histories/Public-Resources/documentation/UsingPorPOIse_REF-Layer-POI-Properties.md

      * Click the **New action** button.
      * Type **TrackingTimeout** into the **Parameter** field.
      * Set **IsActive to Yes**
-     * Enter the **length of the timeout in milliseconds.** In the example it is 1500 milliseconds = 1.5 seconds.
+     * **Information message/Value": Enter the **length of the timeout in milliseconds.** In the example it is 1500 milliseconds = 1.5 seconds.
+(This Action field might say "Information message" at first, but when you enter a number it will change to "Value."
+This is a bug and will be fixed in the next update.)

 ![UsingPorPOIse_TrackingTimeout](images/UsingPorPOIse_TrackingTimeout_2.png)